UrbsLab/STREAMLINE/docs/source/about.md

 Classification-relevant hyperparameter values and ranges have been carefully selected for each algorithm and have been pre-specified for the automated (Optuna-driven) automated hyperparameter sweep.
+Thus, the user does not need to specify any algorithm hyperparameters or value options.

 The automatically formatted PDF reports generated by STREAMLINE are intended to give a brief summary of pipeline settings and key results.
-A folder containing all results, statistical analyses publication-ready plots/figures, models, and other outputs is saved allowing users to carefully examine all aspects of analysis performance.
+An 'experiment folder' is also output containing all results, statistical analyses publication-ready plots/figures, models, and other outputs is also saved allowing users to carefully examine all aspects of analysis performance in a transparent manner.

-We have also included a variety of useful Jupyter Notebooks designed to operate on this output folder giving users quick paths to do even more with the pipeline output.
-Examples include:
-1. Accessing prediction probabilities
-2. Regenerating figures to user-specifications
-3. Trying out the effect of different prediction thresholds on selected models with an interactive slider
-4. Re-evaluating models when applying a new prediction threshold
-5. Generating an interactive model feature importance ranking visualization across all ML algorithms

-Notably, STREAMLINE does NOT automate the following elements, as they are still best completed by human experts: (1) account for bias in data collection, (2) anything beyond simple feature engineering and data cleaning.
+Notably, STREAMLINE does NOT automate the following elements, as they are still best completed by human experts: (1) accounting for bias or fairness in data collection, (2) feature engineering and data cleaning that requires domain knowledge.
 We recommend users consider conducting these items, as needed, prior to applying STREAMLINE.

 ***
-## What can STREAMLINE be used for?
-STREAMLINE can be used as:
-1. A tool to quickly run a rigorous ML data analysis over one or more datasets using one or more of the included modeling algorithms
-2. A framework to compare established scikit-learn compatible ML modeling algorithms to each other or to new algorithms
-3. A baseline standard of comparison (i.e. positive control) with which to evaluate other AutoML tools that seek to optimize ML pipeline assembly as part of their methodology
-4. A framework to quickly run an exploratory analysis and/or feature importance estimation/feature selection prior to using some other methodology for ML modeling
-5. An educational example of how to integrate some of the many amazing Python-based data science tools currently available (in particular pandas, scipy, optuna, and scikit-learn).
-6. A framework from which to create a new, expanded, adapted, or modified ML analysis pipeline
-7. A framework to add and evaluate new modeling algorithms (see 'Adding New Modeling Algorithms')
+## Can I do more with the STREAMLINE output after it completes?
+Yes, we have assempled a variety of 'useful' Jupyter Notebooks designed to operate on an experiment folder allowing users to do even more with the pipeline output.
+Examples include:
+1. Accessing prediction probabilities.
+2. Regenerating figures to user-specifications.
+3. Trying out the effect of different prediction thresholds on selected models with an interactive slider.
+4. Re-evaluating models when applying a new prediction threshold.
+5. Generating an interactive model feature importance ranking visualization across all ML algorithms.
+6. Generating an interpretable model vizualization for either decision tree or genetic programming models.

 ***
-## What level of computing skill is required for use?
-STREAMLINE offers a variety of use options making it accessible to those with little or no coding experience as well as the seasoned programmer/data scientist.
-While there is currently no graphical user interface (GUI), the most naive user needs only know how to navigate their PC file system, specify folder/file paths, and have a Google Drive account (to run STREAMLINE serially on Google Colab).

-Those with a very basic knowledge of python and computer environments can apply STREAMLINE locally and serially using the included jupyter notebook.

-Those comfortable with command lines can run STREAMLINE locally or on a computing cluster.

-***
-## Which STREAMLINE run mode should I use?
-This multi-phase pipeline has been set up to run in one of four ways:

-1. A 'Notebook' within Google Colab [Almost Anyone]:
-    * Advantages
-      * No coding or PC environment experience needed
-      * Computing can be performed directly on Google Cloud
-      * One-click run of whole pipeline
-    * Disadvantages:
-      * Can only run pipeline serially
-      * Slowest of the run options
-      * Limited by google cloud computing allowances (may only work for smaller datasets)
-    * Notes: Requires a Google Drive account (free)

-2. Locally with Jupyter Notebook (included) [Basic Experience]:
-    * Advantages:
-      * Allows easy customizability of nearly all aspects of the pipeline with minimal coding/environment experience,
-      * Offers in-notebook viewing of results
-      * Offers in-notebook documentation of the run phases
-      * One-click run of whole pipeline
-    * Disadvantages:
-      * Can only run pipeline serially
-      * Slower runtime than from command-line
-    * Notes: Requires Anaconda3, Python3, and several other minor Python package installations

-3. Locally from the command line [Command-line Users]:
-    * Advantages:
-      * Typically runs faster than within Jupyter Notebook
-      * An easier more versatile option for those with command-line experience
-      * One-command run of whole pipeline available when using a configuration file to run
-    * Disadvantages:
-      * Can only run pipeline serially
-      * Command-line experience recommended
-    * Notes: Requires Anaconda3, Python3, and several other minor Python package installations

-4. On HPC Clusters from command line [Computing Cluster Users]:
-Cluster runs of STREAMLINE were set up using `dask-jobqueue` and thus should support 7 types of clusters as described in the [dask documentation](https://jobqueue.dask.org/en/latest/api.html).
-Currently we have only directly tested STREAMLINE on SLURM and LSF clusters.
-Further codebase adaptation may be needed for clusters types not on the above link.
-    * Advantages:
-      * By far the fastest, most efficient way to run STREAMLINE
-      * Offers ability to run STREAMLINE over 7 types of HPC systems
-      * Multiple HPC run strategies available for flexibility
-    * Disadvantages:
-      * Experience with command-line and dask-compatible clusters recommended
-      * Access to a computing cluster required
-    * Notes: Requires Anaconda3, Python3, and several other minor Python package installations.
+## How does STREAMLINE avoid data leakage?
+Assembling a machine learning pipeline unfortunately affords a user many opportunities to incorrectly allow data leakage.
+Data leakage is when information that wouldn't normally be available or that comes from outside the training dataset is used to create the model.

+First, STREAMLINE makes it easy for a user to exclude features from a dataset that may contribute to data leakage (e.g. a feature that would not be available when applying the model to make predictions).
+A user can specify features to be excluded from modeling using the `ignore_features_path` parameter.

+Second, STREAMLINE's pipeline is set up to specifically avoid learning any information that might eventually be a part of a testing data partition.
+Following CV partitioning, all  learning required to conduct imputation, scaling, feature importance evaluation, feature selection, and modeling is done using the respective training partition alone.
+For imputation, the same trained imputation strategy is applied to the respective testing data.
+For scaling, the same trained scalar is applied to the respective testing data.
+For feature selection, the same features removed from the training data are removed from the testing data.
+And for modeling, the testing data is only used for model evaluation.

+This same strategy is applied to replication data later in the pipeline.
+When evaluating a given trained model on replication data, that dataset is imputed and scaled in the same way as the original training dataset for that model.
+And further, the same features that were removed during feature selection on the training data are removed for that replication dataset evaluation.

 ***
 ## Is STREAMLINE reproducible?